carlohamalainen/carlohamalainen.github.io/_posts/2009-03-25-hello-world-with-pydesign-sts13-and-sts15.md

 Author: david joyner

-Why don&#8217;t you add this to Sage?
-Sage&#8217;s incidence structure class is based on pydesign but the database read-write functionality was left out.
+Why don't you add this to Sage?
+Sage's incidence structure class is based on pydesign but the database read-write functionality was left out.
 Please feel free to add it back in and ask me or Dan Gordon to referee.